elieberson/MainInfo-Widget/README.md

 # MainInfo-Widget
-Simple and small Rainmeter widget that displays the essentials (time, day, date, and battery) and also has a few other handy tools
+Simple and small Rainmeter widget that displays the essentials and with a few extra tools.
+Displays time, date, and battery levels.

 ## Requirements
 - Install Rainmeter